cdstanford/dz3-artifact/README.md

 ## Step-by-Step Instructions

 This section contains instructions to validate the experimental results from the paper.
 The full benchmark suite is in `../benchmarks/suite_full`, but running all of these takes over 24 hours.
-To give something that can be validated on a more reasonable timeframe, we culled the benchmarks in `../benchmarks/suite_small` and then even further in `../benchmarks/suite_tiny`.
-A word of warning though: not all benchmark subfolders are culled equally (because some are much larger suites than others).
-As a result of this and general variation in running time, the results you get should **NOT** exactly match those in the paper.
-However, you should be able to observe the same general shape and rough trends as reported in the paper.
+To give something that can be validated on a more reasonable timeframe, we sampled a small subset of the benchmarks in `../benchmarks/suite_small`, and then an even smaller subset in `../benchmarks/suite_tiny`.
+A word of warning though: not all original benchmark subfolders are represented equally (because some were much larger suites than others, they were thinned more aggressively).
+As a result of this and general variation in running time, the results you get should **not exactly** match those in the paper.
+However, you should be able to observe the same rough trends as reported in the paper.

 <!-- TODO -->